fostn/fusion/README.md

 fusion
 ```

 Once you have launched Fusion, you can use the menu system to navigate through different options and perform actions.
-The main menu allows you to select packages, execute Python files, manage dependencies, and access other functionalities provided by Fusion.
+The main menu allows you to select packages, execute Python files, execute Java, C, C++, or C# code, manage dependencies, delete files, and access other functionalities provided by Fusion

 ## Package Management
 Select a package to explore its contents and execute files within the package.